-Construction of the Regent Theatre began in March 1919 and opening night took place on October 16, 1921.
+Construction of the Regent Theatre began in March 1919, and while the date of opening night is in dispute, some documents say it took place later the same year on October 16, 1919.
 The opening performance was “The Prince Chap” starring Thomas Meighan and a Mack Sennett comedy entitled “You Wouldn’t Believe It!” accompanied by a special orchestra which was personally directed by Jack Arthur.
 The building was designed by J. McNee Jeffrey, a famous Canadian theatre designer, and was officially opened by Oshawa Mayor John Stacey.
 In attendance were N.L.
 Nathanson Managing Director, H.M.
 Thomas General Manager and George Barrows secretary-treasurer of the Famous Players theatre chain which commissioned the theatre’s construction.
 It was reported that a capacity audience attended and hundreds were turned away.

 It was reported in 1927, that the annual attendance at the theatre during the past fiscal year had reached over half a million people.
 As part of the Canadian Famous Player’s chain for most of its existence, the theatre obtained many of the best offerings of the film world.